ericl574/claude-council/README.md

 # claude-council
-A Claude-powered decision-making tool that simulates a 5-role expert council and a chairman to debate important decisions and produce a final verdict.
+A Claude Code skill that simulates a five-role expert council and chairman for better decision-making.